gleissen/1b-monads-dpll-smt/README.md

 Grading
 =======

-You can see your current grade, when running
+You can see your current grade, by running

     $ stack test